People buy on emotion, not features!

 This concept of people buying on emotion is based on science and research.
 Read this article for more insights: https://www.inc.com/logan-chierotti/harvard-professor-says-95-of-purchasing-decisions-are-subconscious.html

 That’s right, it’s not features, and it’s not benefits!

 So stop marketing and selling your product with features and benefits as your core message.
 They play a secondary part, so let’s treat them as secondary.

 It’s the connection to your why!

-As a wise man named Simon Sinek keeps reminding us (link here), people will chose to buy from you over others because how your why makes them feel, how it creates the emotional connection for them to go “That’s bloody awesome, need to get me one of those”.
+As a wise man named Simon Sinek keeps reminding us, people will choose to buy from you over others because of how your ‘why’ makes them feel, how it creates the emotional connection for them to go “That’s bloody awesome, need to get me one of those”.

 It’s about the feelings you ignite

 Tony Robbins so powerfully summarises it for us by explaining that sales and marketing is all about how you make me feel.
 The more powerful (in a positive way) you make me feel the more successful your marketing is going to be.

 It’s about the dreams, hopes and aspirations you sell